choccolatte/kotlin_dev_and_notes/README.md

 # kotlin_dev_and_notes
-A repo containing Kotlin code samples and notes.
+A repo containing Kotlin + Java code samples and notes and more.